What Can Scammers Do if They Steal Your Fingerprints?

 For example, with Aura’s identity theft protection, you get:

-- Identity theft protection including online account and SSN monitoring.
+- Award-winning identity theft protection including online account and SSN monitoring.
 Aura alerts you if your online accounts are compromised and helps you store secure passwords.
 We also help reduce the amount of spam emails and calls you get.

-- Device and Wi-Fi protection including phishing and malware.
-Aura protects your devices from hackers with military-grade encryption and network security.
+- AI-powered device and data protection including phishing and malware.
+Aura protects your devices from hackers with military-grade encryption, network security, and artificial intelligence.
 We’ll also alert you of potential phishing sites and keep your devices safe from viruses and malware.

 - 24/7 U.S.-based support and White Glove Fraud Resolution.
 We’re around for any questions or concerns and can walk you through the steps of how to recover after your identity is stolen.